azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 > I have experienced that even if you remove the @Relationship macro from Transaction class, it will be implicitly discovered by SwiftData.
-Make sure to set the budget optional or else it will give you runtime error.
+Also make sure to set  property in transaction budget optional or else it will give you runtime error.

-// write about when saving the budget first before adding transaction.
+Another thing to keep in mind is that the relationships created in SwiftData only exists in the object graph and are not the same as relationships between database tables.
+This means if you open the database using applications like Base or BeeKeeper, you will find the relationships section is completely empty.

+> It is important to point out that you don't  have to pass all the models used in your app to the model container.
+Depending on the relationships between the models you only need to pass the parent model.

 ### Querying Data